The online banking company Monzo has announced that it will be offer loans to those who hold current accounts with the company.

 With one of the new Monzo loans, borrowers can take out a loan from £200 to £15,000 for up to 60 months.
 The goal is for the borrower to have as much control over their loan as possible, allowing them to state the amount they want and the exact length of time they want it for.

 The company, which has an operations team in Cardiff, have claimed that they want “to fix problems across the industry, like the general lack of transparency, confusing terms and pricing, and business models seemingly designed to catch customers out”.
-The addition of a traditional lending to the company’s services is somewhat of a pioneering move, being the second online bank within the country ever to lend out personal loans.
+The addition of a traditional lending to the company’s services like The One Stop Money Shop is somewhat of a pioneering move, being the second online bank within the country ever to lend out personal loans.

 A rate of 20.4% APR will be applied to all Monzo loans from £200 to £7,500.
 After this, a rate of 3.7% APR will be applied to all Monzo personal loans of £7,500 to £15,000 – making it a viable alternative to high cost payday lending, writes The Guardian.
 The eligibility for Monzo loans is still not fully clear, with some candidates being turned out as the company is ‘rolling out’ the new product.
 However, affordability is said to be a key factor.